Cookies on BBB.org

 If you decide to get some Boxing Day shopping done this year, here are some tips from the Better Business Bureau that will help make your shopping experience successful:

-Watch out for too-good-to-be-true deals.
+• Watch out for too-good-to-be-true deals.
 As the holidays approach, some of the season's top toys get replicated as poor knock-offs and sold for much cheaper than the originals.
-BBB's Top 12 Scams of Christmas lists top holiday wishlist items as one of the riskiest holiday scams, along with others.
+BBB's top 12 scams of the holidays lists top holiday wishlist items as one of the riskiest holiday scams, along with others.
 With Boxing Day being a day of heavy discounts, keep an eye out for these same knock-off products advertised at even steeper discounts.

 For more information

 Count on BBB to help you "Shop Safe, Shop Smart."
-Check out other ways to shop safely at BBB.org/holiday-tips.
+Check out other ways to shop safely at BBB's holiday HQ.